26 Things You Should Avoid Wearing On A Plane

 If you really must wear your swimsuit when traveling, make sure it's fully covered by other clothing.
 Even a simple sundress would make for a fine cover-up if you must, but you may be more comfortable opting for leggings and a T-shirt or even a matching athleisure set.
 However you do it, it's always a good idea to be decently covered in an airport and to save the swimsuit once you've finally hit the sand.

-Always check the airplane's dress code
+Always check the airline's dress code

 Whether you're in total agreement with your airplane's dress code or not, it makes the most sense to check in about the rules and make sure you're in compliance before heading to the airport.
 The worst possible case scenario is that airport employees will hold you up and give you a hard time based on the clothing you're wearing.
 No one wants to miss their flight over something as trivial as clothes!